kevingeng/CatroidDrone/README.md

 6. Open a terminal and change to the ``<repository dir>/CatroidDrone/CatroidDrone`` directory.
 7. Plug in your device and run ``./build.sh release``
+8. Sometimes the script hangs.
+In this case run ``./build.sh release`` and try again.

 ###Development
 1. Follow the [Build APK Guide](https://github.com/wagnergerald/CatroidDrone/#build-apk)